Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 - In The Dresden Files, the holy sword Fidelacchius is Kusanagi.
 It being a katana (or more precisely, a sword-cane with a katana blade) is Justified by it having been reforged in the past.

-- Yu Gi Oh: Several of the Bujin Relics appear to be based on the ten treasures known as the Tokusa no Kandakara ("10 varieties of the god’s treasure") which are enshrined at Isonokami Shrine.
+- Yu-Gi-Oh!: Several of the Bujinji monsters appear to be based on the ten treasures known as the Tokusa no Kandakara ("10 varieties of the god’s treasure") which are enshrined at Isonokami Shrine.
+The supporting trap cards also reference the Magatama and Sword.

 - In Dark Cloud 2, you can equip Monica with the Ame-No-Murakumo.
 The game hints at the idea it might be a fake.